domschl/RaspberryNtpServer/README.md

 ### Access permissions for `/dev/pps0`

 Some linux distribution only allow `root` to read or access `/dev/pps0`.
 This is no issue, if only root services want to access `/dev/pps0`.
 Note that recent versions of `chronyd` drop privileges after start, and then might not be able to access `/dev/pps0` anymore.
+See below for solutions (`udev` or running `chronyd` as root.)

 ## Setting up Chrony as time-server